player-unknown-00/player-unknown-00.github.io/_posts/2025-03-31-htb-office.md

 Here we can see the Masterkey that matches up - **191d3f9d-7959-4b4d-a520-a444853c47eb**

-- The cache is empty atm
+- The cache is empty atm:

 ```bash
 dpapi::cache